Skip to main content

 Common pitfalls

-Confusing addition with cause/effect
+Confusing cause/effect with example

 Key takeaways